Noroviruses: Highly contagious, really disgusting – DW – 01/02/2025

 How can I protect myself?

 No vaccine exists that protects against noroviruses.
-The only thing that helps is washing and disinfecting your hands or the door handles and other surfaces you come in contact with regularly; this includes keyboards, remote controls, toilets, etc.
+The only thing that helps is washing and disinfecting your hands or the door handles and other surfaces you come in contact with regularly.
+This includes keyboards, remote controls and toilets.

 When caretakers are in contact with infected individuals they should wear rubber gloves, a surgical mask and a smock.
 Laundry should be washed hot.

-As far as food is concerned, peel fruits and cook the vegetables.
+As far as food is concerned, one should peel fruits and cook vegetables.
 And there is one more thing that certainly doesn't hurt: Try consuming lots of lemon juice.

 While the final scientific proof isn't there yet, there's at least good evidence to suggest that it helps!